TravHaran/travharan/README.md

-My personal website made with html, css & javascript
+My personal website made with html, css & javascript, check it out at www.travharan.com